-LAMB currently only compares and switches energy deals.
+Look After My Bills currently only compares and switches energy deals.

-Some of the suppliers listed on LAMB include British Gas, SSE, EDF, Good Energy, Octopus, OVO and Bulb.
-It is worth bearing in mind that smaller players, which can often top the best buys, may not pay commissions so won’t necessarily be considered.
+Some of the suppliers listed on Look After My Bills include British Gas, SSE, EDF, Good Energy, Octopus, OVO and Bulb.
+As we explained earlier, smaller players, which can often top the best buys, may not pay commissions so won’t necessarily be considered.
 If not every energy company is included in their comparison then there is the possibility that while you may end up on a cheaper deal you won't end up on the cheapest gas and electricity tariff possible.

-LAMB has also said it plans to expand into other services including broadband and car insurance.
+Look After My Bills has also said it plans to expand into other services including broadband and car insurance.

 Look After My Bills says it will offer you the best energy deal.
-Its algorithms scour the entire market and compare prices from every supplier based on where you live and your usage It is important not to confuse “the best” with “the cheapest.”
+Its algorithms scour the market and compare prices from suppliers based on where you live and your usage.
+It is important not to confuse “the best” with “the cheapest.”
 Price isn’t the only factor it will take into account, with its formula also looking at customer service, which is important if there are ever any issues with your supply.
 It also looks at how easy it is to sign up and takes customer feedback into account as well as how firms are rated by independent organisations like the Citizens Advice Bureau.

 Pros and Cons of Look After My Bills

-Look After My Bills Alternatives
+Pros of Look After My Bills

-LAMB is a useful service that will save you the time and hassle of constantly finding a new deal and dealing with your old supplier.
-It takes the legwork out of comparing prices and understanding what different tariffs mean.
+There is no doubt that the best way to save money on your energy bill is by switching regularly.
+Look After My Bills is a useful service that will save you the time and hassle of constantly finding a new deal and dealing with your old supplier.
+It takes away the legwork of comparing prices and understanding what different tariffs mean.
 But whichever service you use, the best savings will come from providing regular and accurate meter readings to your supplier, so switching to a better deal is really just the beginning.